 The underlying file system is Qualcomm’s Secure File System (SFS).
 For more information, refer to Qualcomm’s explanation of this security system https://www.qualcomm.com/news/onq/2019/04/23/safeguarding-data-storage-mobile-devices.

 The headsets are locked and require root access to access system data.
 Root access is not given by Admin mode or Device Manager.

 Admins can install apps to the headset which can potentially save data in the local storage.
 For that case, Admins could use a tool like adb to copy backup their own data to a machine.
 However, adb requires an Admin to enable adb on the specific device.

-Yes, you can use MDM with the Device Manager web portal to mark the headset as lost.
+Yes, you can use MDM with the Device Manager to mark the headset as lost.
 This will trigger a remote wipe command securely erase it the next time the headset is back online.
 You can use the headset’s serial number to identify it on Device Manager.
 Although the headset will still have the enterprise operating system, it will not have any data or applications from the original company.

 No, we support 3 network options for the Oculus headsets.

 There is no limit for how many headsets you can register with each Oculus for Business account.
-Please note that each customer needs to have their own Device Manager web portal for their own company.
+Please note that each customer needs to have their own Device Manager for their own company.

 According to the terms, Oculus for Business customers cannot transfer their licenses without the consent of Oculus.
 For more information, please see the Enterprise Use Agreement.

 At the point of checkout with Oculus for Business, customers can ship their devices to a different “Ship To” address.
 Please note that at launch, the Device Manager will accept Admin users from only the company domain.

 Customers should purchase the headsets in order to be the licence holder and warranty.